ChelesteWang/mantras/README.md

-# Mantras
+# Mantras: An Extensible AI Agent Framework

-Mantras will facilitate your agent's learning of the magic.
-This project provides a TypeScript-based framework for AI agents within an IDE to learn and apply different skills (Mantras).
-These Mantras can leverage IDE context and follow specific rules, allowing agents to perform context-aware and rule-guided tasks.
+Mantras provides a TypeScript-based framework for building AI agents designed to operate within an Integrated Development Environment (IDE).
+The core philosophy is to enable agents to learn, manage, and apply a diverse set of skills or tools (referred to as "Items" or "Tools", with `IMantra` as a foundational interface).
+This framework emphasizes modularity, allowing for clear separation between agent logic and the tools they utilize.
+Agents can be dynamically configured and managed, leveraging IDE-specific context and adhering to predefined rules to perform complex, context-aware, and rule-guided tasks.

+The `AgentManager` is a key component responsible for loading agent configurations (e.g., from YAML files), instantiating agents, and making them available for interaction.
+This allows for a flexible system where agents and their capabilities can be defined and extended without modifying the core framework.

 ## Project Structure